zendesk/app_scaffold/README.md

 _Note: the App Scaffold currently depends on zat v1.35.12 or greater._

 Foreman allows you to easily run multiple processes in one tab.
-One process is `zat server`, which serves the app in a way that can be consumed by the host (eg Zendesk).
+One process is `zat server --path=./dist`, which serves the app in a way that can be run in a supported Zendesk product.
 The second is `webpack --watch` to rebuild the project whenever you save changes to a source file.

 To run these processes, run